pomociiii/Discord-Server-NUKER/README.md

 ## How to use:
-  - Create a Bot and tearn these Settings on :
+  - Create a Bot and turn on these Settings  :

   ![image](https://user-images.githubusercontent.com/103531974/178571775-5a315922-0c35-4672-9723-0630a584fb8e.png)